Television is full of programmes on interior design, DIY and property speculation. But rarely do they focus on a simple fact: gardens sell houses….

 Everything we’ve said about the front garden, applies to the one at the back – but it goes a little further:

-• If you have a fence that needs replacing or has seen better days, seriously consider planting a hedge instead.
-The benefits of a hedge over a fence make good selling points and can be discovered in the following posts: Part ONE, TWO, THREE, FOUR.
+- If you have a fence that needs replacing or has seen better days, seriously consider planting a hedge instead.
+The benefits of a hedge over a fence make good selling points and can be discovered in our posts

 Gardens sell houses – and all it takes is a little time and very little money.
 Look round our website and call us if you would like some help.